olmallet81/URT/README.md

 - Intel MKL version >= 2017.0.098
 - OpenBLAS version >= 0.2.19

-Other BLAS/LAPACK libraries will do as for instance ATLAS.
+These libraries will need to be on your C++ compiler path.
 If you decide to link to Intel MKL or OpenBLAS, please use their sequential and not their multi-threaded version.
 When installing Intel MKL you will get the two versions, however OpenBLAS needs to be built from source as sequential with USE_THREAD=0.

 To use the Python wrapper you will need to install the C++ linear algebra library Blaze and:
 - Python version >= 2.7